 Many of these damaging conditions are predicted to increase in the future as our climate changes, and NASA has taken actions to better prepare for the impacts on our facilities.
 In 2010, the agency established the Climate Adaptation Science Investigator (CASI) working group of Earth scientists and NASA institutional stewards to help prepare for a changing climate and increasing vulnerabilities to such change.
 In 2014 the group published a study that found that many types of extreme events are expected to increase in frequency and magnitude in the future and pose hazards to NASA's mission, infrastructure and workforce.

 Harvey and Irma had significant impacts on NASA's Johnson Space Center in Houston and Kennedy Space Center on Florida's Atlantic coast, both of which have taken steps to improve their “climate resilience” in the face of these increasingly large extreme weather events.
 CASI's climate researchers analyzed observed climate trends and made projections for all NASA Centers.
 All coastal Centers show significant sea level rise trends, mirroring global and national trends.
-Sea level rise of between 6 and 29 inches by the 2050s is projected for NASA's five coastal Centers along the coast.
+Sea level rise of between 6 and 29 inches (between 15 and 74 centimeters) by the 2050s is projected for NASA's five coastal Centers along the coast.

 Will this hurricane season be the turning point that prompts urban planners in Houston, Florida, and the nation to get serious about preparing for these increasing risks?

-During Hurricane Harvey, storm surge was as high as twelve feet along portions of the Texas coast and four-day rainfall totals exceeded 40 inches in many parts of Houston.
+During Hurricane Harvey, storm surge was as high as twelve feet along portions of the Texas coast and four-day rainfall totals exceeded 40 inches (102 centimeters) in many parts of Houston.
 The increased water levels in Galveston Bay that accompanied Harvey limited the rate at which bayous, creeks, and rivers could drain stormwater from Houston's relatively flat, low elevation terrain.
 Citizens were advised to stay out of the floodwaters due to risks of contamination associated with flooded sewers and runoff from chemical and petroleum plants.
 In the dozens of counties affected by Harvey, many folks use well water, which is also at risk due to disease-spreading pollution.
 The water system in Beaumont (east of Houston) was crippled, with residents lacking running water and unable to flush toilets.

 Hurricane Irma prompted the closing of the Kennedy Space Center (KSC) from Sept.
 8th to Sept.
 17th.
 It remained closed after Irma passed because the hurricane knocked out the facility's water service.
-Using CASI sea level rise projections of 9 to 17 inches for the 2050s, KSC staff identified a broad range of vulnerabilities, including facilities and structures, transportation, communications, energy, drinking water, wastewater, and solid waste systems, as well as protected species habitats and archaeological sites.
+Using CASI sea level rise projections of 9 to 17 inches (23 to 43 centimeters) for the 2050s, KSC staff identified a broad range of vulnerabilities, including facilities and structures, transportation, communications, energy, drinking water, wastewater, and solid waste systems, as well as protected species habitats and archaeological sites.

 After attending KSC's climate resilience workshop in 2010, Air Force staff of the neighboring 45th Space Wing began expanding evaluations of climate risks and projected sea level rise impacts to include consideration of new facility designs that protect electronics and computers from storm surge as well as land use plans that site new construction away from the beach and dune area along the coast.

-While JSC received more than 40 inches of rainfall and experienced significant flooding during the heaviest rains, the main campus buildings did not flood.
+While JSC received more than 40 inches (102 centimeters) of rainfall and experienced significant flooding during the heaviest rains, the main campus buildings did not flood.
 The types of resilience measures undertaken at JSC to prepare for these risks — elevation of building systems and improved stormwater drainage — could be implemented in rebuilding projects in hurricane-prone regions of the United States to reduce the risks of future coastal and inland flooding in coastal areas.

 Some resilience efforts are underway.
 The Texas General Land Office issued its Texas Coastal Resiliency Master Plan earlier this year, which calls for taking actions that would ease the impact of storms and hurricanes on the coastal economy and combat the effects of erosion on the coast and bays.
 Houston's Bayou Greenways Initiative aims to transform 3,000 acres of green space along the bayous that can serve residents by reducing flooding and stormwater quality challenges.